rbowsley/lamplighthelp/source/21-1-3_How_to_create_Word_file_templates.markdown

 You also need to make sure that all the fields in your system have a unique name.
 If you have two with the same name (even if they are in separate profile tabs) you will get unpredictable results, as {{Lamplight}} will not know which one you’re referring to.

-Custom field names with $, { or } in them may also result in unpredictable results as this will confuse the formatting in your template, so should be avoided for this reason.
+Custom field names with $, { or } in them may also result in unpredictable results as this will confuse the formatting in your template, so should be avoided.

 ### Inserting Information from the Profile of the Person Creating the {{Comm}}